Harwich Mariners

 The Harwich Mariners are a collegiate summer baseball team based in Harwich, Massachusetts.
 The team is a member of the Cape Cod Baseball League (CCBL) and plays in the league's East Division.
 The Mariners play their home games at Whitehouse Field in the historic village of Harwich Center.

-Harwich has won three CCBL championships in the 21st century, most recently in 2024 by defeating the Bourne Braves two games to one to win the best of three championship series.
-The title was the team's fifth in the CCBL's modern era and sixth overall.
+Harwich has won four CCBL championships in the 21st century, most recently in 2026 by defeating the Bourne Braves two games to one to win the best of three championship series.
+The title was the team's sixth in the CCBL's modern era and seventh overall.
 Since the club's inception, over 100 players have gone on to play in Major League Baseball.

 History

 Pre-modern era

 Artie Gore was a flashy infielder for Chatham-Harwich from 1927 to 1929, and went on to a ten-year umpiring career in the National League.

 Early years

 Organized baseball in the town of Harwich dates to the late 1800s.
 As early as 1873, the "Independent Base Ball Club" had been organized and was playing at the "Brooks Estate" in Harwich.
 The Harwich town club took on Sandwich in an 1884 contest, and played the "Yarmouth Grays" on multiple occasions in 1886.
 In 1903, the town's "Old Home Week" featured a three-game baseball series in which the Harwich team defeated Sandwich twice and Hyannis once.
 The home club was described as "the best that ever represented Harwich," and featured several collegiate players, as well as local hurler Dick Gage, who in 1905 was described as "by far the best pitcher on the Cape."